 The Money Cost of the Uninsured

-According to the National Coalition on Healthcare:
+According to the Health Affairs:

 - The United States spends almost $100 billion per year to provide health services to people who are uninsured.
 Much of that money is spent, because uninsured patients wait until the 11th hour to seek care, when they could have been treated much more effectively and for less cost at an earlier stage of their medical problem.